 The Overnight Train from Tashkent to Nukus

-In Tashkent, when we mentioned the overnight train, we were told it was long, hot and bumpy.
+In Tashkent, when we mentioned the overnight train, everyone told us it was long, hot and bumpy.
 By the time we boarded the train I was thinking we’d made a grave mistake, but it was already paid for so there wasn’t much to do about it.

-Although we left 40min late, we still pulled into Nukus on time.
+Although we left 40min late, we still managed to pull into Nukus on time.
 By the time we arrived at our apartment we were ready for a shower and some good air conditioning!

-Our driver picked us up at 8am, loaded us all into a large Toyota Prado, and we were off.
+Our driver picked us up at 8am, loaded us all into a large Toyota Prado, and we were off to the Aral Sea.
 The first part of the drive was paved and comfortable, but by late morning we’d left the pavement behind and were driving on top of the Ustyurt Plateau.
 It’s a giant desert, stretching West as far as the eye can see.
 To the East it drops off into what used to be the Aral Sea.
 Now, the base of the plateau looks eerily similar to the top.

 We didn’t catch the first glimpse of the sea until mid-afternoon.
 As we drove along, a line of blue shimmered on the Eastern horizon.
 “It’s BIG Mom!”
 Calais exclaimed.
 I told her that although it looks big, it used to be much, much bigger.